The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Beware of common Java API overrides

-Certain commonly used Java methods are overriden by user classes, e.g. toString, equals, hashCode…etc. The majority of overrides do not cause problems, but if they use third party libraries (e.g. for additional formatting), or use dynamic language features (e.g. reflection or proxies), they can cause native image build to fail.
+Certain commonly used Java methods are overridden by user classes, e.g. toString, equals, hashCode…etc. The majority of overrides do not cause problems, but if they use third party libraries (e.g. for additional formatting), or use dynamic language features (e.g. reflection or proxies), they can cause native image build to fail.
 Some of those failures might be solvable via configuration, but others can be more tricky to handle.

 From a GraalVM points-to analysis perspective, what happens in these method overrides matters, even if the application does not explicitly call them.
 This is because these methods are used throughout the JDK, and all it takes is for one of those calls to be done on an unconstrained type, e.g. java.lang.Object, for the analysis to have to pull all implementations of that particular method.